rakshith2731/Rakshith-Review-works/README.md

 # Rakshith-Review-works
-This repository consists of scientific review articles on Chemistry and Biological sciences.
+This repository consists of scientific review articles and posters on Chemistry and Biological sciences.